5roop/task13/README.md

 | classla/wav2vec2-xls-r-parlaspeech-hr           | 0.701662 | 0.53524  |
 | classla/wav2vec2-large-slavic-parlaspeech-hr    | 0.748031 | 0.557548 |
 | classla/wav2vec2-large-slavic-parlaspeech-hr-lm | 0.715223 | 0.565849 |

+# Designing the scrapper for Južne Vesti:

+We need text and yt-audio.
+For now I assume the URL will be given as an input, if needed, we can design a crawler to get them later.

+For now I will use the same [link](https://www.juznevesti.com/15-minuta/Marko-Nedeljkovic.sr.html) as above.

+# Addendum 2022-06-07T09:42:58

+I won't be able to download the videos here.
+I plan to do that on my PC where I have plenty of space and time available.